cwbabis/Liri-Node-App/README.md

 ### How To Run LIRI Bot

 Instructions:
-1. Clone down the repository
+1. Clone down the repository.
 2. Navigate to the root of your project and run `npm install` to install all of the required node modules.

 ![](npminstall.gif "gif")